 Remove the pouch and discard.
 Spray the entire gizzard down with vinegar again and rub it thoroughly.
 Remove any excess fat (I leave some on when frying) and rinse well.
 Soak in an ice bath until all gizzards are ready for packaging or consumption.
 I drain mine in a strainer and vacuum package.
 They will keep for 2 years in the deep freeze.
 Before cooking, I always freeze gizzards to err on the safe side because we do not use any worm or parasite medications other than diatomaceous earth in our livestock.
 Once in a blue moon, we will get one a little undercooked when frying.

-Repeat the process on the other side of the gizzard to "free your other star."
+Repeating the process on the other side of the gizzard will "free your other star."
 You can save these tendons for simmering down with your bone broth, but I like to give them to my dogs.
 The glucosamine is good for them, and I like to share the bounty since my dogs don't eat dog food.
-Okay, so the stars are ugly... but I wear glasses, so they are blurry and crooked in the sky anyway.
+Okay, so the stars are ugly... but I should wear my glasses, so they are blurry in the sky anyway.

 Gizzards are well worth the work, considering this organ meat provides a good dose of high-quality protein, B-12, iron, niacin, riboflavin, selenium, and zinc, all of which are good for the immune system and brain function.
 They are great slow-cooked.
 We enjoy them in giblet gravy, chicken noodle soups, vegetable soups, pickled, on the grill, and of course, fried with a little hot sauce.